PESD/akbash/akjob/README.md

 #### deletejob
 Delete the job specified by the -id argument.

+#### showinfo
+Display information about the job specified by the -id argument.

 ## Known Issues, Quirks, and Work Arounds
-When a new run_every (interval) jobs is created with limits specified, if created at a time outside run limits, there is some behavior that may seem unexpected to the user.
+When a new run_every (interval) job is created with limits specified, if created at a time outside run limits, there is some behavior that may seem unexpected to the user.
 The jobs works correctly but it will appear as inactive in management command `akjobd joblist` and self.next_run will be None.
 It will work correctly but this behavior could be confusing to the user.

+The _job_running attribute is set to True before the job code is executed and is set back to false after the execution.
+Akjobd will not execute the job if _job_running is True.
+If for some reason things crash before _job_running is set back to False, the job will no longer be executed.
+The log file will show "Job didn't run because job running flag is True."